refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 ### after reboot

-* It is highly suggested that all ansible playbooks to be executed once reboot (at least network and basic for compute node reboot).
+* It is highly suggested that all ansible playbooks to be executed once reboot (at least network and basic and elk for compute node reboot).
 * config cgroup as `sudo cgconfigparser -l /etc/cgconfig.conf && sudo cgrulesengd`.
 * start tinc vpn by `sudo tincd -n debug`.
 * `sudo ethtool -K enp0s31f6 tso off gso off` on master if you like